Pancasila: Suharto

-After the collapse of Sukarno government, the Suharto's New Order emerged.
-After 30 September Movement and its aftermath, Suharto dissolved the Communist Party of Indonesia and purged the parliament from the communists and Sukarno supporters.
-The New Order was characterized by army dominance in government, centralized government, weakening democracy and press, and bureaucratic authoritarian regime.
-While denouncing Sukarno’s failed implementation of the Pancasila State, Suharto claimed that he would properly implement its principles by legalization.
+Following the collapse of Sukarno's government in the aftermath of the 30 September Movement (the next day, 1 October, is commemorated as Hari Kesaktian Pancasila, literally Pancasila Sanctity Day), Suharto's New Order emerged.
+Suharto dissolved the PKI and purged the parliament of communists and Sukarno loyalists.
+The New Order was characterized by military dominance in government, extreme centralization, the weakening of democratic institutions and a free press, and a bureaucratic authoritarian regime.
+While denouncing Sukarno’s failed implementation of the Pancasila state, Suharto claimed his administration would properly legalize and implement its principles.
+As part of a broader policy of de-Sukarnoization, the New Order downplayed Sukarno's role in formulating the ideology and recast Pancasila, presenting its own rule as the restoration of a "pure and consistent" (murni dan konsekwen) application of Pancasila.

 Pancasila democracy endeavors to strike a balance between the interests of the individual and those of society.
 It seeks to prevent the oppression of the weak by the strong, whether by economic or political means.
 Therefore, we hold that Pancasila is a socio-religious society.
-Briefly its major characteristics are its rejection of poverty, backwardness, conflicts, exploitation, capitalism, feudalism, dictatorship, colonialism[,] and imperialism.
+Briefly its major characteristics are its rejection of poverty, backwardness, conflicts, exploitation, capitalism, feudalism, dictatorship, colonialism and imperialism.
 This is the policy I have chosen with confidence.